Rexezy/ecdummyrpa-with-my-cutomised-dockerfile/README.md

     ```bash
     docker build -t ecdummyrpa .
     ```
 OR

-2a. install our docker image with the original docker file:
+2a.
+To install our docker image with the original docker file:
     i.
 Delete the the file named "dockerfile" ii.
 And rename the file named "dockerfile old" to "dockerfile" iii.
 Build our docker image with the samen command below

     ```bash
     docker build -t ecdummyrpa .
     ```